patrick-benito/Opt-SSM/README.md

                  ts=ts,
                  verbose=True)
 ```
-ℹ️ Want to see a complete example?
+Want to see a complete example?
 Check out one of the notebooks, e.g. the [slow-fast example](./sim_slow-fast.ipynb).

 ## 📄 License